-A CISE preelection survey published in the Italian newspaper Il Sole 24 Ore on Sunday found the country’s left-wing leader Pier Luigi Bersani in the lead to win the premiership.
-Incumbent technocrat Mario Monti, who announced on Friday that he will stand in February’s election representing a coalition of centrist parties, came in second with former prime minister Silvio Berlusconi in third place.
+A CISE survey published in the Italian newspaper Il Sole 24 Ore on Sunday found that the country’s left-wing leader, Pier Luigi Bersani, is in the lead to win the premiership.

-On Saturday, the former premier accused Monti, who replaced him in November of last year when Italy teetered on the brink of sovereign bankruptcy, of plotting with the left but centrist leaders denied an accord.
-“Our initiative was not born with the support of the PD,” said Pier Ferdinando Casini, head of the Christian Democrats, referring to Bersani’s Partito Democratico.
+“Our initiative was not born with the support of the PD,” said Pier Ferdinando Casini, head of the Christian Democrats, referring to Bersani’s Democratic Party.
 “Until election day what’s important is aiming for the majority.”

 “Either Germany understands that the ECB must act as a real central bank and therefore print money or unfortunately we will be forced to leave the euro and return to our currency,” he said in a television interview two weeks ago.

-Monti nevertheless enjoys the support of the business community as well as the nation’s Catholic church.
-Berlusconi’s support is strongest in the south which has long been the poorest part of the country.
+Monti nevertheless enjoys the support of the business community as well as the nation’s Catholic Church.